dtimaul/nyc-motor-vehicle-collisions-spark-analysis/README.md

 previous section).
 The RDDs created in stage 1 are parrallelCollectionRDD followed by a mapPartitionsRDD.
 Next, in stage 2 a FileScanRDD is created, followed by a MapPartitionRDD, then another MapParitionsRDD.
-In stage 3 a shuffledRowRDD is performed because we are performing a group by which is a wide transformation, and thus data is shuffled across the cluster of nodes.
-Next, a MapPartsRDD is created, then another mapPartitionsRDD is created in the map step.
+In stage 3 a shuffledRowRDD is created because we are performing a group by which is a wide transformation, and thus data is shuffled across the cluster of nodes.
+Next, a MapPartitionsRDD is created, followed by another mapPartitionsRDD in the map step.
 Map is a narrow transformation, so the computations do not need to be shuffled across the cluster.